Developing a Visual Strategy for Your Brand

 This project was a six-month initiative involving the rebranding and comprehensive system design Acton Institute quarterly magazine, Religion & Liberty.
 I led this design effort that encompassed extensive planning and research, aiming to create a magazine that not only embodied the refreshed brand but also resonated with Acton Institute vision and their readership.
 The outcome featured forty distinct editorial layouts that served as a foundational framework for their editorial process.
 Additionally, a thorough design and layout toolkit was crafted to simplify layout decisions and maintain a consistent and coherent visual narrative across all future publications.

-• Branding, Magazine Design & Layout
+• + Magazine Design & Layout

 • + Creative Direction